and1teachera/price-change-management-system/docs/use_cases.md

 **Main Success Scenario Step by Step**:

 1. PriceLogix Feed Service periodically queries the DLQ for failed messages.
-2. For each message:
+2. For each batch:
     - Validate the message content.
-    - Determine whether the message can be reprocessed.
+    - Determine whether individual messages within the batch can be reprocessed.
 3. If the message is valid for reprocessing:
     - Move it back to the main RabbitMQ queue for reprocessing.
     - Log the reprocessing attempt.